-Zimbabwe's Mugabe Ousted By Own Party
+Zimbabwe's Mugabe Ousted By Own Party, Refuses To Step Down

 "Emmerson Mnangagwa is no street angel.
 He is no savior.
 He's cut from the same cloth, the cloth that has seen Zimbabwe's economy tumble.
 This was the breadbasket of southern Africa.
 He's also seen as having been absolutely brutal in the '80s in Matabeleland when there was a massacre.
 So people shouldn't think of Emmerson Mnangagwa, who may come back and head an interim government, as being a savior for Zimbabwe - certainly not."

-Mugabe maintained an iron grip on power for 37 years after helping topple white minority rule in then-Rhodesia.
+Mugabe has maintained an iron grip on power for 37 years after helping topple white minority rule in then-Rhodesia.
 His leadership, once regarded with hope of united independence, became characterized by a brutal crackdown on opposition, the seizure of white-owned properties and a crash in Zimbabwe's economy.

-As The Two-Way reported, even after the military take-over, a defiant Mugabe was refusing to budge, insisting that he be allowed to carry out his term.
+It was Mugabe's firing of his deputy Mnangagwa two weeks earlier that seemed to prompt his own downfall; the Zimbabwean army took over Wednesday, in what it described as a "bloodless correction."

+Mugabe said Sunday that the army takeover was not "a challenge to my authority as head of state and government."

 Sunday's vote by the central committee of ZANU-PF came from Mugabe's own party, "the party that for years was considered a bastion of (Mugabe's) regime, but has recently been riven with rivalry and infighting," reports NPR's Ofeibea Quist-Arcton from neighboring South Africa's city of Johannesburg.

-On Sunday, the increasingly-isolated Mugabe was meeting with the military leader who placed him under house arrest.
-Mugabe is seeking to negotiate a dignified departure, The New York Times reports, citing Zimbabwe's state broadcaster.
+On Sunday, the increasingly-isolated Mugabe met with the military leader who had placed him under house arrest.
+Aftwerward Mugabe said, "arising from today's meeting is a strong sense of collegiality and comradeship."

+But as Ofeibea reports, Mugabe was "looking a little weary and sometimes losing his place," during the speech, even as he clings to his seat of power, for now.